Rob Jetten becomes youngest ever prime minister in new Dutch coalition government

-ALDE Party members D66 and VVD were successful in forming the Netherlands' first minority government in decades.
+ALDE Party members D66 and VVD were successful in forming, along with CDA (EPP) a government for the Netherlands.
+And for the first time in history, this is a minority government without formal support from a parliamentary party.
 The coalition formed in almost half the time it took the last government, taking just 117 days to come to agreement.

 The October elections saw liberals successfully defeat far-right leader Geert Wilders – a success story amidst the wave of European populism.
 In the end, positive political messaging brought people together instead of polarisation and far-right fearmongering.